fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 ## Thinking in patterns with formal grammar

+>Human thinking can skip over a great deal, leap over small misunderstandings,
+>can contain ifs and buts in untroubled corners of the mind.
+But the machine
+>has no corners.
+>
+>&mdash; Ellen Ullman, _Close to the Machine: Technophilia and Its Discontents_

 We can identify these little building blocks by describing a valid hex color.
 How do we describe a valid hex color?

+Let's start with a natural language
 We can start by listing all the characteristics of a valid hex color in plain English (or German or Esperanto or Morse code).

-A hex color is:
+A hex color is a string.

-- A string.
-- The first character is always `#`.
+The first character of the string is always `#`.
-- Every character after the first is a valid hexadecimal digit:
+Every character after the first character must be a valid hexadecimal digit.
-  - numbers 0 to 9;
-  - letters A to F;
+Hexadecimal digits are the integers 0 through 9 and the characters A through F.
-  - alphabetic characters can be upper or lowercase.
+All of the alphabetic characters can be lowercase or uppercase.
-- The hexadecimal is three digits or six digits.
+The hexadecimal string for a hex color is always three digits or six digits long.

 This wasn't too hard to describe.
-But the problem with using natural language is that its meaning can be ambiguous.
+But the problem with using natural language is that its exact meaning is often ambiguous.
-For example, I forgot to mention in the list above that a hexadecimal number does not include any whitespace.
+For example, I forgot to mention in the list above that a hex color string does not include any whitespace.
-Maybe you knew about the whitespace too.
-Maybe everyone knows about the whitespace.
-Or maybe I am the only one who knows about the whitespace.
+Maybe those who are familiar with hex color strings would "leap over" this "small misunderstanding", but I can't be certain that everyone would.

-So I add another item to the list that says "No whitespace".
+So I add another item to the list that says "Hex color strings contain no whitespace".
 But now I have to define what I mean by whitespace.
 So the list gets longer and the requirements become more verbose, and misintepretation becomes more likely.